 Step 1: Install and Activate the Plugin

 Log in to your WordPress dashboard and then go to the Add New option in the Plugins menu.
-Now, by searching the plugin there, you must click on the Install Now and then the Activate button on it.
+Now, by searching the plugin there, you must click on the Install Now.

 You can also check our article on how to install a WordPress plugin for a step-to-step guide.